linux-test-project/ltp/doc/developers/build_system.rst

 the module because the file does not exists, the test is skipped.

 Note the ``ifneq($(KERNELRELEASE),)``.
-The reason it exists, it is that the Makefile is executed twice: once by LTP build system and once by kernel kbuild, see ``Documentation/kbuild/modules.rst`` in the Linux kernel tree for details on external module build.
+The reason it exists, it is that the Makefile is executed twice: once by LTP build system and once by kernel kbuild, see :kernel_doc:`kbuild/modules` in the Linux kernel documentation for details on external module build.

 Make Rules and Make Variables
 -----------------------------